Glazzes/react-native-zoom-toolkit/docs/docs/components/cropzoom.md

 Its usage is pretty straight forward, just wrap a component of your choice with it, however there are some things to keep in mind:

 ::: tip Remember
-- This component uses `flex: 1` style property therefore it will take all available space, its minimum dimensions are the values provided to `cropSize` property.
+- This component uses `flex: 1` style property therefore it will attempt to take all available space, its minimum dimensions are the values provided to `cropSize` property.
 - This component calculates the dimensions needed to meet the `resolution` property's aspect ratio, therefore your images and videos must use the style `{width: '100%', height: '100%'}` properties so they cover the gesture detection area properly.
 :::